hipe/tmx/flex2treetop/doc/issues/008-the-narrative.md

 ## foreward

-to have any hope of understanding what is going on here, it is strongly recommended that you at least read until section [#.A] below.
+to have any hope of understanding what is going on here, it is strongly recommended that you at least read until section [#here.A] below.